-II.
-The disclosures required pursuant to paragraph I of this section shall be made in the following manner:
+- I. A legislator who has filed a declaration of intent form and has indicated on the form an intent to participate in an official activity, shall verbally disclose and describe the nature of the conflict of interest prior to any participation in the official activity. - II.
+The disclosures required pursuant to paragraph I of this section shall be made in the following manner: - (a) When testifying before a legislative committee or state agency regarding a bill or other matter in which the legislator has a special interest, the legislator shall make the disclosure prior to testifying. - (b) When appointed to a subcommittee working on a bill in which the legislator has a special interest, the disclosure shall be made upon appointment to the subcommittee and at the initial subcommittee work session.

-- (a) When testifying before a legislative committee regarding a bill or other matter in which the legislator has a special interest, the legislator shall make the disclosure prior to testifying. - (b) When appointed to a subcommittee working on a bill in which the legislator has a special interest, the disclosure shall be made upon appointment to the subcommittee and at the initial subcommittee work session. - (c) When serving as a member of a committee considering a bill in which the legislator has a special interest, the disclosure shall be made prior to engaging in verbal advocacy. - (d) When addressing a bill in which the legislator has a special interest before the full House or Senate, the disclosure shall be made prior to engaging in verbal advocacy.
-If the legislator does not speak on the bill, the legislator is not required to make a verbal disclosure. - (e) When appointed as a member of a Committee of Conference on a bill in which the legislator has a special interest, the disclosure shall be made at the initial meeting of the Committee of Conference. - (f) When serving as a member of a county delegation considering a matter in which the legislator has a special interest, the disclosure shall be made to all participants prior to engaging in verbal advocacy.
+- (c) When serving as a member of a committee considering a bill in which the legislator has a special interest, the disclosure shall be made prior to discussing the bill in executive session and voting. - (d) When addressing a bill in which the legislator has a special interest before the full House or Senate, the disclosure shall be made prior to speaking. - (e) When appointed as a member of a Committee of Conference on a bill in which the legislator has a special interest, the disclosure shall be made to the Speaker or Senate President upon appointment to the committee and at the first meeting of the Committee of Conference. - (f) When otherwise participating in, influencing, or attempting to influence any decision of the legislature, county delegation, or any state agency in which the legislator has a special interest, the disclosure shall be made to all participants prior to engaging in any official business on the matter.